Kubernetes Services: Definitions & Examples (2023)

 What Problems Do Kubernetes Services Solve?

-In Kubernetes, Pods are non-permanent resources - they can appear and disappear as needed.
+In Kubernetes, Pods are non-permanent resources; they appear and disappear as needed.
 This is because Kubernetes constantly checks to make sure the cluster is running the desired number of replicas (copies) of your app.
-And Pods are created or destroyed to match this desired state.
+Pods are created or destroyed to match this desired state.

 But here's the thing - if you want to access your app, how do you keep track of which Pod to connect to with all these changing IP addresses of Pods?